cloudlinux/cloudlinux-doc-test/docs/cloudlinux_os_components/README.md

 ![](/images/webapp001_zoom94.png)

-Also, you can run simple commands from web interface (e.g. you can install packages from specific repositories or control web applications by means of <span class="notranslate"> django </span> -admin).
+Also, you can run simple commands from web interface (e.g. you can install packages from specific repositories or control web applications by means of <span class="notranslate"> django -admin</span>).

 ![](/images/webapp002_zoom93.png)

-### Hide Python Selector Icon
+### Hide Python Selector icon

 It is possible to hide or show <span class="notranslate">Python Selector</span> icons by marking or unmarking proper checkbox in <span class="notranslate"> LVE Manager _Options_</span> tab.